Brooke Bryant

 Brooke Bryant Career

-In the 2024–25 season, Bryant re-signed with Minnesota, now rebranded as the Frost.
-She recorded one goal and three assists in 26 regular season games, helping the team reach the Walter Cup Finals again.
-The Frost won the championship in a tightly contested series against the Ottawa Charge, with all four games decided by 2-1 overtime results.
-This victory made Bryant a two-time Walter Cup champion, joining a select group of players from the inaugural Minnesota team to achieve this feat.
+Bryant re-signed with the Minnesota Frost for the 2024–25 season and recorded one goal and three assists in 26 regular season games.
+The Frost again finished as the fourth seed and returned to the Walter Cup Finals, where they defeated the Ottawa Charge three games to one in a series in which all four games were decided by 2-1 overtime results.
+Bryant became a two-time Walter Cup champion and was one of 16 players from the inaugural Minnesota team to win both championships.

 Brooke Bryant Family